Contemplating today's Gospel

 “Produce good fruit as evidence of your repentance”

 Fr.
-Walter Hugo PERELLÓ (Rafaela, Argentina)Today, St. Matthew's Gospel presents us with John the Baptist inviting us to conversion: “the kingdom of heaven is at hand!”
-(Mt 3,2).
+Walter Hugo PERELLÓ (Rafaela, Argentina)Today, the Gospel of Saint Matthew presents John the Baptist inviting us to conversion: “Repent, for the Kingdom of Heaven is at hand” (Mt 3:2).

-Many people went to him looking to be baptized and “acknowledged their sins.”
-(Mt 3,6).
-But from the whole crowd, John focuses on some individuals in particular, the Pharisees and the Sadducees, as much in need of conversion as they were obstinate in the denial of such a necessity.
-It is to them that the Baptist directs the words “Produce good fruit as evidence of your repentance” (Mt 3,8).
+Many people were coming to him to be baptized, “confessing their sins” (Mt 3:6).
+But among that great crowd, John fixes his gaze on a particular group — the Pharisees and Sadducees — as much in need of conversion as they were stubborn in denying it.
+To them the Baptist directs these words: “Produce good fruit as evidence of your repentance’’ (Mt 3:8).

-Having started Advent, a time of joyful anticipation, we find ourselves listening to John's exhortation, which wakes us to the fact that this wait is not a passive “quietism”, nor that we should think that we are already saved by the mere virtue of being Christians.
-This anticipation, this wait, is the dynamic searching for the mercy of God, it is the conversion of the heart, it is the search for the presence of the Lord who came, who comes and who will come again.
+As we begin the season of Advent, a time of joyful expectation, we encounter John’s exhortation, which helps us understand that this waiting is not “quietism,” nor the presumption that we are already saved simply because we are Christians.
+This waiting is a dynamic search for God’s mercy; it is conversion of heart; it is the longing for the presence of the Lord who came, who comes, and who will come again.

-Advent, in reality is “conversion that crosses over from the heart into action and, consequently, to the eternal life of the Christian: (Saint John Paul II).
+Advent, in the end, is “a conversion that moves from the heart to works and, consequently, to the entire life of the Christian’’ (Saint John Paul II).

-We should make good use of this opportune time which the Lord has given us to renovate our option for Jesus Christ, ridding ourselves of all the things that may be in our hearts and our lives that impede us from receiving Him properly.
-The voice of the Baptist still resounds in the desert of our times: “Prepare the way of the Lord, make straight his paths” (Mt 3, 3).
+Let us take advantage, brothers and sisters, of this favorable time the Lord gives us to renew our choice for Jesus Christ, removing from our hearts and our lives anything that would prevent us from receiving Him worthily.
+The voice of the Baptist continues to echo in the desert of our own day: “Prepare the way of the Lord, make straight His paths’’ (Mt 3:3).

 Thoughts on Today's Gospel